What parents need to know

 Is it any good?

-The Oscar-nominated Canadian filmmaker Denis Villeneuve continues his collaboration with actor Jake Gyllenhaal, following last year's Prisoners.
-The result here is much tighter but far less realistic.
+Oscar-nominated Canadian filmmaker Denis Villeneuve continues his collaboration with actor Jake Gyllenhaal, following Prisoners; the result here is much tighter but far less realistic.
 Indeed, ENEMY could easily be described as surreal.
 It's a mystery story, with mystery elements, but the movie does not provide much in the way of answers.
 It's more like a David Lynch film, with clues, emotions, images, ideas, and sensations coming together for one unique experience, with a bizarre, unforgettable ending.

 Enemy begins with shots of a mysterious club involving women in sexual situations and spiders, and these nightmarish images continue to permeate the film.
 The movie also dabbles in notions of repeating patterns and doubled images, though not overtly.
 It's smart enough not to leave blatant clues or red herrings, anywhere.
 Based on a 2002 novel by Nobel Prize-winning Portuguese author Jose Saramago, it's a truly intriguing movie, sure to leave viewers pondering long after.